 This was a mistake, which I later realized.
 This donation service is not an online technology service that shares information like many charities do.
 In other words, this was not a GoFundMe campaign.

-So, still being blind by my ignorance, I continued on Twitter for a bit, posted a tweet about my growing Papaya plants, plugged in my phone to charge and continued my day.
+So, still being blind by my ignorance, I continued on Twitter for a bit, posted a tweet about my growing Papaya plants, plugged in my phone to charge and I continued my day.
 A number of hours pass.
 It wasn’t even on my mind.

 A firestorm hits the unsuspecting foreigner

 Being fairly new to El Salvador, I’m sometimes blindsided by unexpected circumstances.
 Social situations are often a lot more delicate in ways that I don’t realize, until it’s too late.
 And being from Boston, sometimes I forget that our particular form of being direct and “getting to the point” in conversation is not always valued by people of other cultures.
 They sometimes see directness as being rude, off-putting and brash.
-And they especially see directness that way when they don’t know a person well well…such as on Twitter, where nobody really knows anyone else.
+And they especially see directness that way when they don’t know a person well…such as foreigners on Twitter, where nobody really knows anyone else.

 When I finished some chores, I sat down and checked my phone.
-I had a ton of twitter responses.
+I had a ton of twitter notifications.
 I didn’t expect that.
 I knew something was up.
 Oddly, many of the people were discussing “trust” and how distrustful I was.
 What?
 Trust?
 What does distrust have to do with anything?
 For me, this was about achieving the goals of this dog.

 One person even commented:

 “he spreads distrust and discrediting the work of a person who seeks good for the dogs”